rhysmeister/aws-data-engineer-exam-notes/README.md

 * Functions execute in their own VPC but can be configured to run in user VPCs.
 * Lambda functions run in their own env/VPC and must be connected to user VPCs if interaction with user resources is needed.
   * An appropriate Security Group also needs to be attached to the Lambda function.
+* Performance tuning of Lambda / Kinesis
+  * Parallelization Factor determines how many concurrent invocations per shard are made.
+Adjusting this factor can optimize the processing of records and improve throughput.
+  * Enhanced Fan-Out feature of Amazon Kinesis provides a dedicated throughput of 2 MB/sec for read operations per shard for each registered consumer, as opposed to the shared throughput of 2 MB/sec across all consumers (e.g. EC2 Instances and Lambda Functions) in standard mode.
+  * Thus adding more Kinesis shards will also improve performance.

 ### AWS Batch